Explorer

 Human History

 The land surrounding Tucson Valley, including the Rincon Mountains, has a long and rich human history.
 Archaeological evidence estimates that humans have inhabited this region for nearly 11,000 years.
-Remnants of the Mogollon, Sobaipuri, and Hohokam cultures has been found throughout this area.
+Remnants of the Mogollon, Sobaipuri, and Hohokam cultures have been documented throughout this area.

-The region marks part of the ancestral homelands of many peoples, including the Tohono O’Odham Nation, Chiricahua Apache Nation, and the Salt River Pima-Maricopa Indian Community, among many others.
+The region marks part of the ancestral homelands of many peoples, including the Tohono O’Odham Nation, Chiricahua Apache Nation, and the Salt River Pima-Maricopa Indian Community.

 During the seventeenth century, the first people of European descent arrived in the region.
 The Spanish missionary Eusebio Francisco founded the Mission San Xavier del Bac in 1700 near the present-day city of Tucson.

 Spaniard Hugh O’Conor established a military fort in the region during the eighteenth century.
-Increased presence of Spanish forces led to numerous disputes between the Spaniards and the Indigenous Tribes of the region.
+The increased presence of Spanish forces led to numerous disputes between the Spaniards and Indigenous Tribes.

-After the Mexican War for Independence, the surrounding region was declared as part of the Mexican state of Sonora.
-Following the Mexican-American War, in 1848 the land was reallocated to the US, later becoming the state of Arizona.
+After the Mexican War for Independence, the surrounding region became part of the Mexican state of Sonora.
+Following the Mexican-American War, in 1848, the US annexed the land, and it became the state of Arizona.

-Mining in the region began to grow rapidly in the following decades, bringing more people to the region.
-This increased population led to the construction of the railroad through Arizona, bringing more settlers upon completion.
+The following decades saw a rapid expansion of the mining industry, bringing more people to Arizona; the increased population led to the construction of the railroad through Arizona, which in turn brought more settlers.
 Tucson quickly became one of the largest commercial centers of the southwest.

-In 1902, protection of the surrounding landscape began when a portion of land was declared as the Santa Rita Forest Reserve.
-Over the following years, other forest reserves were consolidated, eventually creating Coronado, Apache, and Tonto national forests in 1953.
+In 1902, the government authorized the Santa Rita Forest Reserve and began a pattern of protecting the region’s remote wilderness areas.
+Over the following years, various forest reserves eventually consolidated into the Coronado, Apache, and Tonto National Forests by 1953.
 Saguaro National Park was later established in 1994.

 Major Trails & Hiking Areas

 The Rincon Mountains are home to numerous trails and hiking opportunities.
-A majority of trails can be found in the Saguaro National Park portion of the range.
-Here are some of the top hiking spots to visit in the region:
+Most trails exist in the Saguaro National Park portion rather than the more remote regions.
+Here are some of the top hiking spots to visit:

 Saguaro National Park - Rincon Mountain District

-This Rincon Mountain District of Saguaro National Park spans for 67,000 acres (27,000 ha), encompassing a majority of the Rincon Mountains.
+This Rincon Mountain District of Saguaro National Park spans 67,000 acres (27,000 ha), encompassing most of the Rincon Mountains.
 Towering cactus, forested hillsides, and stunning rock outcroppings define the region.
 Here are a few popular hikes to check out on your next visit:

-• Bridal Wreath Falls Trail: This out and back route winds through the northern stretches of the national park.
-Sights along the route include desert landscape and unique rock formations.
-The falls are often flowing during the cooler months of the year.
+• Bridal Wreath Falls Trail: This out-and-back route winds through the northern stretches of the national park.
+Sights include desert landscapes and unique rock formations.
+The falls often flow during the year's cooler months but remain dry during the scorching summers.
 This trail is 5.7 miles (9.2 km) long and features 1,095 feet (334 m) of elevation gain.

-• Tanque Verde Ridge: Situated along the western edge of the park, the route climbs steadily through towering cacti.
-From the top, hikers have views of the Rincon Mountains extending to the east.
-Roundtrip the route is 3.3 miles (5.3 km) and features 925 feet (282 m) of elevation gain.
+• Tanque Verde Ridge: This route climbs steadily through towering cacti along the park's western edge.
+From the top, hikers have views of the Rincon Mountains extending east.
+Roundtrip, the route is 3.3 miles (5.3 km) and features 925 feet (282 m) of elevation gain.

 • Mica View - Cholla - Cactus Forest Loop Trail: This loop route winds through the unique cacti “forest” in the park.
 Hikers can take in the stunning flora with minimal amounts of climbing.
 The loop is 3.7 miles (6 km) long and features 121 feet (29 m) of elevation gain.